 The overall incidence of significant involuntary weight loss is about 5% per year in the US.
 However, incidence increases with aging, often reaching 50% among nursing home patients.

 Weight loss results when more calories are expended than taken in (ingested and absorbed).
 Disorders that increase expenditure or decrease absorption tend to increase appetite.
 More commonly, inadequate caloric intake is the mechanism for weight loss and such patients tend to have decreased appetite.
 Sometimes, several mechanisms are involved.
 For example, cancer tends to decrease appetite but also increases basal caloric expenditure by cytokine-mediated mechanisms.

 Many disorders cause involuntary weight loss, including almost any chronic illness of sufficient severity.
 However, many of these are clinically obvious and have typically been diagnosed by the time weight loss occurs.
-Other disorders are more likely to manifest as involuntary weight loss (see Some Causes of a Presenting Symptom of Involuntary Weight Loss).
+Other disorders are more likely to manifest as involuntary weight loss (see table Some Causes of a Presenting Symptom of Involuntary Weight Loss Some Causes of a Presenting Symptom of Involuntary Weight Loss ).